ryanpeh/SmartNUS/docs/UserGuide.md

 ### Start a Quiz: `quiz`
 Format: `quiz [lim/ LIMIT] [t/TAG]... [n/INDEX]`

-* If no parameters are passed, a quiz session using all the questions in the question list.
+* If no parameters are passed, a quiz session will be created using all the questions in the question list.
 * LIMIT is a positive, non-zero integer that will limit the number of questions in the quiz.
   * If the total number of questions is less than the limit, it will just give all the questions.
 * TAG can be used to filter the quiz to only give questions with the tags specified, works with limit.